-- A1 Implement Minimal Housing Change Areas in Clunes where heritage, environmental and physical constraints and special neighbourhood character result in reduced capacity for housing changes and growth. - A2 Implement Managed Housing Change Areas in Clunes in residential areas with established neighbourhood character values that have capacity for housing change and growth. - A3 Facilitate the development of adaptable and affordable housing by: - Encouraging housing diversity, including secondary dwellings in appropriate locations (see Figure 9). - Advocating and partnering with government, developers and other parties to provide greater housing diversity including social housing. - Advocate to all levels of government to introduce an effective regulatory framework for short-term housing to reduce the impacts of vacant houses on the town's rental market challenges. - Support opportunities to develop alternative housing models. - A4 Enable sufficient land for housing to maintain the town's population and community services. - A5 Encourage housing co-location with existing commercial premises managing potential impacts on the streetscape. - A6 Utilise the Sustainable Subdivisions Framework to guide all new residential subdivisions. - A7 Rezone land on the south side of Albert Street and the east side of Angus Street, as well as the east side of West Street, to Neighbourhood Residential Zone to facilitate additional housing and increase diversity within the township boundary.
+- A1 Implement Minimal Housing Change Areas in Clunes where heritage, environmental and physical constraints and special neighbourhood character result in reduced capacity for housing change and growth. - A2 Implement Managed Housing Change Areas in Clunes in residential areas with established neighbourhood character values that have capacity for housing change and growth. - A3 Facilitate the development of adaptable and affordable housing by: - Encouraging housing diversity, including secondary dwellings in appropriate locations (see Figure 9). - Advocating and partnering with government, developers and other parties to provide greater housing diversity including social housing. - Advocate to all levels of government to introduce an effective regulatory framework for short-term housing to reduce the impacts of vacant houses on the town's rental market challenges. - Support opportunities to develop alternative housing models. - A4 Enable sufficient land for housing to maintain the town's population and community services. - A5 Encourage housing co-location with existing commercial premises managing potential impacts on the streetscape. - A6 Utilise the Sustainable Subdivisions Framework to guide all new residential subdivisions. - A7 Rezone land on the east and west sides of Angus Street, and part of the north and south sides of Albert Street and adjacent lots on Flood Street, as well as the east side of West Street, to Neighbourhood Residential Zone to facilitate additional housing and increase diversity within the township boundary.